 Ensure the surface you are applying the carpet to is clean and dry.
 It doesn’t matter what the decking material is (wood, metal), it needs to be dry and clean.

 Cut a rough section of template paper to over-fit the section you are doing and tape it down.
 Using your fingers press the paper around any bends of the hull, and then mark it using the pencil.
 Remove the template and lay it on a clean flat surface (garage floor worked for me).
 Take the scissors and cut along the outside (I’d go about 1/4″) of the rough pencil line.
 Place the template back onto the boat, situate it, and make any necessary corrections needed.
 It may take a couple of times (or more) to get it right, but working with the paper first is a lot cheaper than buying more carpet.

 Once you are satisfied the template is correct, get your carpet and turn it over and place the template on the carpet backing.
 I always made a mark on the template as to which was the top, right, left, back, etc. Some cuts may be different, depending if there are any items on the boat that are not centered, etc. Tape the template to the carpet back.
 After you are absolutely sure it’s the way you want it, make your cut(s).
 Take the newly cut piece and lay it in the boat where it goes.
 Double-check it.

 This photo shows the carpet on the fwd deck, which is one piece, including the section on the vertical step-up to the fwd deck.
 The cuts around the seat pedestal and the deck hatch lid were made after the carpet was glued-on and dry for a while.
 If possible, remove any handles/hardware before gluing.

 Repeat the above steps for the remaining sections:

 Rear deck, mid-deck, storage box, & gunwales:

-Carpeted gunwales, inside hull, & storage box lid:
+Carpeted gunwales, inside the hull, & storage box lid:

 Patience is the key to any project.
+Installing boat carpet is not rocket science.
 Get your project done, and go fishing!